 Table 10.
-Security(continued)
+Security (continued)

-Option Description Enter the new password: Press Enter once you enter the new password and again press Enter to confirm the new password.
+Option Description · Enter the new password: Press Enter once you enter the new password and again press Enter to confirm the new password.
 Password Configuration Allows you to configure a password.
 Upper Case Letter When enabled, this field reinforces password must contain at least one upper capital letter.
 Lower Case Letter When enabled, this field reinforces password must contain at least one lower capital letter.
 Digit When enabled, this field reinforces password must contain at least one-digit number.
 Special Character When enabled, this field reinforces password must contain at least one special character. (i) NOTE: These op tions by default are disabled.
 Minimum Characters Defines the number of characters allowed for a password.
-Min = 4 Password Bypass Allows you to bypass the System password and the Internal hard drive password, when it is set, during a system restart.
-The options are: Disabled-This option is enabled by default.
-Reboot bypass Password Changes Allows you to change the system password and hard drive password without the need of administrator password.
-Enable Non-Admin Password Changes - By default, this option is disabled.
-Admin Setup Lockout Allows the administrator to control how the user can access BIOS setup.
-Enable Admin Setup Lockout - By default, this option is disabled. (i)NOTE: If the admin password is set and Enable Admin Setup Lockoutis enabled, you cannot view the BIOS setup (using F2 or F12) without the admin password.
-If the admin password is set and Enable Admin Setup Lockoutis disabled, the BIOS setup can be entered and items that are viewed in Locked mode.
-Master Password Lockout Allows you to disable master password support.
-Enable Master Pass word Lockout - By default, this option is disabled. i NOTE: The Hard Disk password has to be cleared before the settings can be changed.
+Min = 4 Password Bypass Allows you to bypass t system restart. he System password and the Internal hard drive password, when it is set, during a The options are: Disabled-This option Reboot bypass ption is enabled by default.
+Password Changes Allows you to change . password. the system password and hard drive password without the need of administrator Enable Non-Admin F Password Changes - By default, this option is disabled.
+Admin Setup Lockout Allows the administrat or to control how the user can access BIOS setup.
+Enable Admin Setup Lockout - By default, this option is disabled. () NOTE: password is set and Enable Admin Setup Lockoutis enabled, you cannot • If the admin S setup (using F2 or F12) without the admin password. password is set and Enable Admin Setup Lockoutis disabled, the BIOS entered and items that are viewed in Locked mode.
+Master Password Lockout Allows you to disable r naster password support.
+Enable Master Password Lockout - By default, this option is disabled. (i) NOTE: The Hard Disk password has to be cleared before the settings can be changed.